In this article, we will discuss how to sort byte[] array with example

 Let us move forward to discuss both methods for sorting byte[] array

-- Here, complete array will be sorted
+- Here, complete arrays will be sorted

 Method Signature: